Skip to content

 Commercial Real Estate Loans – Finance Office, Retail, Industrial, and More

-At American Hero Home Loans, I help business owners and investors across Indiana and many other states secure the financing they need to acquire, refinance, or renovate commercial properties — with flexible terms and competitive rates.
+At American Hero Home Loans, I help clients across Indiana and beyond secure funding to buy, refinance, or renovate commercial properties with flexible terms, competitive rates, and tailored loan strategies.

 What Is a Commercial Real Estate Loan?

-A commercial loan is a mortgage used to purchase, develop, or refinance property used for business purposes.
-Unlike residential loans, commercial financing is based on the property’s income potential, borrower experience, and business financials.
+A commercial real estate loan is a mortgage used to purchase, develop, or refinance property for business or investment use.
+Unlike residential loans, commercial mortgages are primarily evaluated based on the property’s cash flow potential and the borrower’s business financials and experience.

-Loan terms, down payments, and documentation can vary significantly depending on the property type and lender.
-I’ll guide you through the requirements and help you select the loan structure that fits your investment goals or business plan.
+Loan terms, down payments, and documentation will vary depending on the property type and lender.
+I’ll walk you through your options and help match your financing to your business model or investment plan.

 Types of Commercial Properties You Can Finance

-• Office Buildings: Professional offices, medical facilities, coworking spaces
+• Office Buildings: Medical offices, coworking hubs, professional suites

-• Retail Spaces: Strip malls, standalone stores, shopping centers, restaurants
+• Retail Spaces: Standalone storefronts, shopping centers, restaurants

-• Industrial Warehouses: Distribution centers, light manufacturing, logistics facilities
+• Industrial Warehouses: Light manufacturing, logistics hubs, distribution centers

-• Multifamily (5+ Units): Apartment complexes, senior housing, student housing
+• Multifamily (5+ Units): Apartment buildings, student housing, senior living

-• Mixed-Use Buildings: Properties that combine retail, office, and residential units
+• Mixed-Use: Buildings with retail, office, and residential components

-• Special Purpose: Gas stations, car washes, churches, self-storage facilities, and more
+• Special Use: Gas stations, car washes, churches, self-storage, and more

-If you’re unsure which loan program matches your commercial property type, I’ll help you evaluate your options based on use, occupancy, and financing strategy.
+Are you unsure which program is right for your property type?
+I’ll help you evaluate your options based on your use, occupancy, and financing goals.

 Key Features of Business Purpose Loans

-• Interest Rates: Fixed or adjustable, based on loan size, term, and credit profile
+• Interest Rates: Fixed or adjustable (ARM), depending on terms and credit

-• Qualification: Based on cash flow, business financials, and borrower experience
+• Qualification: Evaluates income, property performance, and borrower experience

 Fixed vs. Adjustable Commercial Mortgage Options